PeterDrake/sky/pipeline_and_directories.md

 On BLT (from the `blt_job_output` directory), wait for each of the following steps to finish before doing the next one.

-Preprocess the photos and TSI masks:

 ```
 source /home/labs/drake/tensorflow_gpu_11.7/bin/activate
 sbatch ../src/launch_preprocess.sh
 ```

-Divide up timestamps into training, validation, and test sets:

 ```
 sbatch ../src/launch_allocate_timestamps.sh
 ```

-Count the number of opaque, thin cloud, and clear pixels in each TSI mask:

 ```
 sbatch ../src/launch_calculate_tsi_fsc.sh
 ```

-Compute 15-minute averages of fractional sky cover:

 ```
 sbatch ../src/launch_average_tsi_fsc.sh
 ```

-Collate these with ceilometer cloud fractions:

 ````
 sbatch ../src/launch_collate_tsi_fsc_cf.sh